antoniagolab/HighCharge/README.md

 - **_Sequence of node visits_**: In order to account for traffic flow movement, a sequence of node visits is obtained, for each group of nodes grouped by the segment they lie on and the driving direction they are accessible from.
 This is pre-calculated in order to later reduce overall calculation time of the optimization.

-This information is obtained by running *data_pre-pre-processing_Austrian_highwaynetwork.py*; the sequence of node visits is calculated within _demand&#95;calculation.py_.
+This information is obtained by running *data_pre-pre-processing_Austrian_highwaynetwork.py*.
 In reference to the graph-based representation of this model, the following is important to note here: Vertices in the graph represent intersections, ending points of the road network and service areas (also referred to as nodes), while edges represent road connections between these vertices.

 # References